smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 This information and script can also be used on other linux distributions and versions with or without VirtualBox.
-A setup file to install the needed dependencies for Fedora is provided, linux-dnf-setup.sh and the build script linux-build-script-asuswrt-merlin.sh can also be used there in the same way as described above.
+A setup file to install the needed dependencies for Fedora is provided, linux-dnf-setup.sh and the build script linux-build-asuswrt-merlin.sh can also be used there in the same way as described above.
 Note: Setup of "Guest Addition" in VirtualBox for other distributions can differ from the Ubuntu method described above and is beyond the scope of this README.